openbmc/docs/designs/pldm-stack.md

 failed to get the response from PLDM terminus or the completion code returned by PLDM terminus is not `PLDM_SUCCESS`, the Functional property of `State.Decorator.OperationalStatus` D-Bus interface should be updated to false.

+It is worth noting that no D-Bus object is created for the state sensor itself;
+the composite sensor is a packaging of the wire protocol and its component sensors stand alone on D-Bus.
+Supporting a new state set first requires a typed interface for it in phosphor-dbus-interfaces: reuse an existing interface when one already models the concept, and only add a new `xyz.openbmc_project.State.*` interface, with its enum aligned to DSP0249 1.4.0, when nothing fits.
+Each component sensor object optionally implements a `possessed_by`/`possessing` association to the inventory item whose state it reports.

 #### Polling v.s.
 Async method